4I3A2368.JPG

 Honey wine cocktail | Homemade lemonade | Still and sparkling water | Coffee and tea

-This menu was carefully created by your hosts and ONEArmenia, our nonprofit arm, with support from an Armenian food historian, and is based on the culinary traditions of the Lori province.
+This menu was carefully created by your hosts and ONEArmenia, our nonprofit arm, with support from an Armenian food historian, and is based on the culinary traditions of the Tavush province.
 All ingredients are seasonal and locally sourced.

 Your table is ready, book now